Wu Cherng-dean

+Wu Cherng-dean (吳成典 (Wú Chéngdiǎn, Wu Ch'eng-tian); born 10 May 1957) is a Taiwanese politician and chemist who is currently the chairman of the New Party.

+Education

+Wu graduated from Fu Jen Catholic University with a bachelor's degree in chemistry, then completed doctoral studies in the United States at Case Western Reserve University, where he earned his Ph.D. in chemistry.
+His doctoral dissertation was titled, "Electrochemical studies of redox systems for energy storage".

 Political career

+Between 2003 and 2006, he was a member of the New Party and served as a legislator.
+In 2003 he and Sisy Chen joined the People First Party (PFP) legislative caucus.
+By 2007 he joined the Kuomintang.

 2014 Kinmen magistracy election

-On 12 January 2008, he joined the 2008 Republic of China legislative election as a Kuomintang candidate from Kinmen constituency.
-However, he lost the election.
+On 12 January 2008, he joined the 2008 legislative election as a Kuomintang candidate from Kinmen constituency.
+However, he narrowly lost the election.

 Kinmen County Deputy Magistrate

 2016 Mainland China visit

 In September 2016, Wu with another seven magistrates and mayors from Taiwan visited Beijing, which were Hsu Yao-chang (Magistrate of Miaoli County), Chiu Ching-chun (Magistrate of Hsinchu County), Liu Cheng-ying (Magistrate of Lienchiang County), Yeh Hui-ching (Deputy Mayor of New Taipei City), Chen Chin-hu (Deputy Magistrate of Taitung County), Fu Kun-chi (Magistrate of Hualien County) and Lin Ming-chen (Magistrate of Nantou County).
 Their visit was aimed to reset and restart cross-strait relations after President Tsai Ing-wen took office on 20 May 2016.
-The eight local leaders reiterated their support of One-China policy under the 1992 consensus.
-They met with Taiwan Affairs Office Head Zhang Zhijun and Chairperson of the Chinese People's Political Consultative Conference Yu Zhengsheng.
+The eight local leaders reiterated their support of One-China policy under the 1992 Consensus.
+They met with Taiwan Affairs Office Head Zhang Zhijun and chairman of the Chinese People's Political Consultative Conference (CPPCC) Yu Zhengsheng.

+Chairman of the New Party

+On 21 February 2020, he was elected as the chairman of the New Party.

+2023 Mainland China visit

+On 6 June 2023, Wu visited Beijing, where he met CPPCC chairman Wang Huning.
+Chinese state-media quoted Wu as saying "only through reunification can Taiwan have a way out".

+Family

+His cousin is actor-singer Wu Chun.